Switzerland Winter Holidays

 Best Swiss ski resorts for snow quality

-With so many high-altitude ski resorts in Switzerland, snow reliability isn’t really a problem, but if you want to be double-sure you’ll be delighted by quality powder, the resorts below are particularly snow-sure.
+Switzerland ski resorts are known for their high altitudes which means snow reliability isn’t really a problem, but if you want to be double-sure you’ll be delighted by quality powder, the resorts below are particularly snow-sure.

 Zermatt is the highest ski terrain in Europe and boasts an astounding array of 4000m-plus peaks and surrounding glaciers, therefore you’ll find snow here every day of the year.
 The Gornergrat and Rothorn areas host the lion’s share of the slopes, skiing at both areas reaches over 3000m and north-facing runs hold their snow well, while the Theodul Glacier offers blue and red runs which descend from a lofty 3883m.
 In the hugely unlikely event that mother nature doesn’t deliver, there are world-class snowmaking facilities to provide extra cover.